cwentland0/perform/README.md

 # **pyGEMS** - 1D

 This code is intended to be a sort of low-fidelity Python port of the General Mesh and Equations Solver (**GEMS**).
 Whereas **GEMS** is capable of computing high-fidelity simulations of 2D/3D reacting flows with enormous libraries for flame modeling, **pyGEMS** is intended for simulating one-dimensional reacting flows with simple global reaction mechanisms. **GEMS** was originally developed by Guoping Xia at Purdue University, and has since been expanded drastically by researchers from Purdue University, the University of Michigan, Ann Arbor, and the Air Force Research Laboratory.
-The hope is that this code might serve as a useful testbed for projection-based reduced-order model (ROM) developers to analyze performance of new ROM methods for reacting flow simulations, a field of research which poses significant difficulties in effective model-order reduction.
+The hope is that this code might serve as a useful testbed for reduced-order model (ROM) developers to analyze performance of new ROM methods for reacting flow simulations, a field of research which poses significant difficulties in effective model-order reduction.

+## Note to Scitech Panel Attendees

+If you're visiting this page from the 2021 AIAA Scitech "Application of Data-Driven Methods to Chemically Reacting Flows" panel, please note that this project is still under development and lacks some key features. **Additionally, the documentation is grossly incomplete and out of data.
+It is not reflective of the current state of the code, but will be updated in short order.
+Please check back in the next couple days for updated documentation.** That being said, feel free to run the provided test cases and toy around with settings as you see fit.

 ## Table of Contents
 * [Documentation](#documentation)